 The firm also lays out separate fee schedules for its multitude of other services, including estate planning and wealth transfer; tax advisory and preparation; business succession planning; and medical practice accounting and business advisory services, among others.
 For more information on the firm’s full list of fees, consult the firm’s brochure.

-Beyond these office locations, Savant Wealth Management is also registered to serve clients in every state.
+Beyond these office locations, the firm is also registered to serve clients in every state.

 Savant Wealth Management could be a good choice for you if you want independent, fee-only financial advice and investment management brought to you by a dedicated team with an evidence-based focus.